Students (scroll down for feedback)

-"[My husband] and I were just commenting last night how amazing it is that she never complains about coming home from school and immediately jumping online for your time with her.
+"[My husband] and I were just commenting last night how amazing it is that she never complains about coming home from school and immediately jumping on Zoom for your time with her.
 She is learning so much and I am so grateful for your work with her and that we found you when we did."

 Mother of a 1st grader, after 6 weeks of tutoring: